 The 2-year MA program (Laurea magistrale) in English and American Studies at the University of Torino is a graduate program in the humanities focusing on English and North American language/linguistics, literatures and cultures, analyzed in an interdisciplinary and comparative perspective.

 Fully taught in English, the program prepares graduates who are professionally competent in English, and have acquired an in-depth understanding of literatures and cultures in English - i.e. British, North-American and postcolonial - as well as aspects of the history shaping those cultures.

-This program is part of the graduate degree program (“laurea magistrale”) in Lingue e Letterature Moderne (LM-37).
+This program is a curriculum of the graduate degree program ("laurea magistrale") in Lingue e Letterature Moderne (LM-37).

 Candidates must have completed - prior to admission - at least a three-year university degree ("laurea o diploma universitario").
 If issued abroad, the degree must come from an academically recognized institution, as per current regulations of admission to Italian universities.
 Minimum admission requirements include:

-- 16 ects credits (“cfu”) in British, English postcolonial or North American literatures
+- 18 credits in British, English postcolonial or North American literatures

 - The equivalent of at least 10% of the total degree credit load in English language/linguistics

-- An international certification (see footnote for list of accepted certifications and minimum scores requirements), certifying at least a CEF B2 level of English language proficiency.
+- An international certification, certifying at least a CEF B2 level of English language proficiency.
 Language certification must be no more than three years old.
-1
+Accepted language certifications are:

-Cambridge First Certificate of English (FCE).
-Minimum required score: 179 (B).
+→ Cambridge First Certificate of English (FCE).
+Minimum required score: 173 (grade B)

 Students in this program will take courses and exams in the following disciplines: